CUBRID/cubrid-manual/en/upgrade.rst

 **Environment variable**

 *   CUBRID_LANG is removed; now the language and the charset of database is set when creating DB, and CUBRID_MSG_LANG is used for configuring the charset of messages for utilities and errors.

     .. warning::

         When you create database, the language and the charset of database should be specified.
 It affects the length of string type, string comparison operation, etc. The specified charset when creating database cannot be changed later, so you should be careful when specifying it.

         For charset, locale and collation setting, see :doc:`/sql/i18n`.

-For more details, see :ref:`changed-config100`.
+For more details, see :ref:`changed-config92`.

 .. _up-from-40:

-Upgrading From CUBRID 2008 R4.0 or Earlier Versions To CUBRID 9.2
+Upgrading From CUBRID 2008 R4.0 or Earlier Versions To CUBRID 9.3
 -----------------------------------------------------------------

-Users who are using versions CUBRID 2008 R4.0 or earlier should install 9.2 in the different directory and modify parameter values in the existing environment configuration file.
+Users who are using versions CUBRID 2008 R4.0 or earlier should install 9.3 in the different directory and modify parameter values in the existing environment configuration file.

 DB migration
 ^^^^^^^^^^^^

 Do the same procedures with :ref:`migration-from-41` in :ref:`up-from-41`.
 If you use GLO classes, you must modify applications and schema in order to use BLOB or CLOB types, since GLO classes are not supported in 2008 R3.1.
 If this modification is not easy, it is not recommended to perform the migration.

-.. _glo-users-migration:

 Parameter configuration
 ^^^^^^^^^^^^^^^^^^^^^^^